What is Address Sanitizer?

 XRE_NO_WINDOWS_CRASH_DIALOG=1before starting, this doesn't seem to be required anymore.

-BLACKLIST to match your setup.
-The blacklist file should contain the same functions as for Firefox.
+LLVM_ROOT to match your setup.
 Once you have adjusted everything, execute this script in the

 js/src/ subdirectory and pass a directory name as the first parameter.
 The build will then be created in a new subdirectory with that name.